ElecWatcher/NGAElectionsData/README.md

 ### Commitment

-We plan to publish data on a daily basis at approximately 8 pm or 20:00, Greenwich Mean Time (GMT).
+We plan to publish data on a daily basis at approximately 7 pm or 19:00, Greenwich Mean Time (GMT).

-A collection of 160,000 documents that amount to Four Terabytes (4 TB) of data linked to individual polling units are in our possession.
-We store these documents in an Amazon S3 Bucket.

 ### Terms of Use